taylorak/play-example-form/README.md

   1. **Distinct model and form classes.**  Most examples of form processing in Play "overload" the model classes to serve two duties:  (1) specification of the database schema structure; and (2) provide the "backing class" for forms.
-Requiring a single class to perform these two duties works well only when both the models and the forms are simple.
+Requiring a single class to perform these two duties works well only when both the models and the forms are both simple and similar in structure.
 In this example system, the views.formdata package provides classes for form processing, and the models package provides classes for database schemas.